adolgert/GatherShot.jl/docs/src/man/usage.md

 1. A mutation can cause the unit tests to fail to return.
 In this case, use Ctrl-C and restart.

 2. There may be few unit tests that fail.
 Sometimes it works out this way, depending on the unit tests.
+As a result, there will be very little data generated.

 ## Process the results